astrcrai/prospero-docs/docs/source/software.rst

     module load apps/python3

 For more information on modules, see `this link <https://modules.readthedocs.io/en/latest/>`_.
-Below we provide recommended module list for use with popular software packages on Prospero.
+Below we provide recommended module lists for use with popular software packages on Prospero.

 Recommended modules
 -------